Fayette County, West Virginia

 - 2008 - The American National Park Service designates the New River Gorge as a National Park.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fayette County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Fayette County, West Virginia.